rzgiza/pokemon-db/README.md

 ```
 There will be output displaying the asynchronous requests.
 Note that the request ids are not sequentially ordered.
 Finally, run the
 *trainer* module as main to finish the database by inserting some random input into the **trainer** and **trainer_moves** tables.
 The *trainer*
-module also provides additional functionality that can be used when imported.
+module also provides additional functionality when it is imported.
 ```console
 (webscrape) [rob@fedora pokemon-db]$ python -m trainer (webscrape) [rob@fedora pokemon-db]$ conda deactivate